claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 Follow the bind procedure detailed in the section :ref:`binding-receiver-label`.

 Test Failsafe Settings
 ----------------------

 TBD

-IOC
----

-In this configuration the IOC mode can be changed by using the ? toggle switch.

 TODO: Discuss how to manually set the forward direction and the home point using this transmitter configuration.